ChorusOne/dynalock/README.md

 ## Algorithm

 The [lease] based Dynalock locking algorithm relies on a CAS primitive and a monotonic clock per processor.
-The algorithm provides _dynamic_ consistency in the sense that no two processors will be able to hold the lock given that each processor respects the lock lease duration.
+The algorithm provides properties of an advisory lock, in the sense that no two processors will be able to hold the lock given that each processor honors the lock lease duration.

 A lock item synchronizes processors' access to a single shared conceptual resource.
 Each lock item has a fence token attribute -- we'll call it a Record Version Number